Quantum preprocessing for information-theoretic security in two-party computation

 \section{The garden-hose gadget that corrects an unwanted $\pgate$ gate}

 The Fig.~\ref{fig:gadget} shows a simplified version of a gadget in \cite{Dulek16} for correcting an unwanted $\pgate$ gate due to a $\tgate$ gate in the circuit with certain prior Pauli corrections.

-The input qubit starts from the position ``in'', and ends up in a qubit which is initially maximally entangled with Bob's qubit labeled ``E'' [in the state $\frac{1}{\sqrt{2}}(\ket{00}+\ket{11})$].
+In the figure, the input qubit starts from the position ``in'', and ends up in a qubit which is initially maximally entangled with Bob's qubit labeled ``E'' [in the state $\frac{1}{\sqrt{2}}(\ket{00}+\ket{11})$].
 The unwanted $\pgate$ on this qubit is corrected, but some other Pauli corrections are now needed because of the Bell-state measurements.
 These Pauli corrections are to be accounted for in the later evaluation of polynomials.
 Note that in each use of this gadget, some of the Bell-state measurements are not actually performed.
 Alice's two Bell-state measurements are on the same pairs of qubits irrespective of $q$.

 \end{appendix}